 Adjust Display Size via ADB Commands

 ADB also lets you enlarge or reduce the size of elements on your Android phone or tablet’s screen via the wm density parameter.
 This is useful for people with limited vision who may need larger icons and text.
-Depending on your requirements, you can use the following scaling values multiplied with the default display density of your device to adjust display size:
+Depending on your requirements, you can use the following scaling values multiplied by the default display density of your device to adjust display size:

 • Small scale: display density value x 0.85